Yitzhak Rabin: A Biography: Summary

 The documentary offers a rounded perspective of Rabin by touching briefly on his personal life.
 Family interviews reveal a side of Rabin that the public would otherwise be unaware of.
 It was at a young age that Rabin married his wife Leah, who jokes that she had, "the sense to see potential in such a shy man."

 A recurring theme in Rabin's life seems to be how his anti-war instincts bring him criticism for being "hesitant" and "weak."
 Having experienced the horrors of battle, he was never eager to engage Israel in war.
 Just before the Six-Day War, his biographer says that Rabin was smoking 120 cigarettes a day and getting little sleep, worried by looming hostility.
 Rabin's critics read his anxiety as a sign that he was a feeble, unfit leader, while his admirers saw it as proof that he understood the gravity of the matters at hand.

 When Rabin's wife, Leah, was put under trial for having an illegal American bank account (an incident which became known as the Dollar Account affair), he felt forced to resign as Prime Minister.
 Out of office, he published his memoirs, which were highly critical of Peres and other Leftists.
 He had hoped his book would boost his popularity, but it had the opposite effect.
 His shyness, which made him seem cold and aloof, only made matters worse.
-Rabin was convinced that he's days of political prestige were behind him.
+Rabin was convinced that his days of political prestige were behind him.
 But, thanks to his wife's unwavering support and his own determination, Rabin worked back up the political ranks to find himself again as Israel's Prime Minister.